matpalm/diy_twitter_client/README.md

 goal is to hook it into [a semi supervised learning framework](http://matpalm.com/semi_supervised_naive_bayes/) i poked around with before

-only a day old so expect some SERIOUS WIPness!

 ## requirements

 - redis; for the twitter crawling which for now is just tweets